-The Ethiopia Diaspora Trust Fund (EDTF) is organized in accordance with the Delaware General Corporation Law.
-The EDTF is a not-for-profit organization.
-All of the money donated to EDTF will be used exclusively to pursue the organization’s objectives and to keep it in proper operation with maxmum accountability and transparency.
+The Fiends of Ethiopian Diaspora Trust Fund (Friends of EDTF) is organized in accordance with the Delaware General Corporation Law.
+Friends of EDTF is a not-for-profit organization.
+All of the money donated to Friends of EDTF will be used exclusively to pursue the organization’s objectives and to keep it in proper operation with maximum accountability and transparency.

 BOARD OF DIRECTORS

 The EDTF Board of Directors is the apex governance body.
 It comprises of fifteen (15) persons* drawn from the diaspora globally.
 Functions of the Board of Directors include:

 - Provide overall leadership and set the strategic direction, policy, oversight and accountability of the EDTF

 - Hire staff to support the operations of EDTF including Executive/Development Director(s), Finance & IT and Programs support staff.

 - Approve an appropriate executive compensation for the EDTF Staff as needed, including developing an annual budget